peak-ai/event-dependent-promises/CONTRIBUTING.md

 # Contributing to Event-Dependent Promises

 Despite being primarily maintained by Peak, we welcome pull requests to this repo!
+We thank you for your time and efforts in making this library better 🙌🏻

 ## Consider raising an issue first if your proposed PR: